bovinehero/vm-order-generator/README.md

 ### JavaScript Validation

-The JSHint was used to validate the JavaScript of the website.
+The JSHint Plugin was used to validate the JavaScript of the website.

 ![JSHint summary image for JavaScript Code page](docs/images/testing-jshint.png)